daniel-majer/koala-tables/README.md

 # React + Vite

+- exist more advanced solutions for tables like Tanstack Query
+- when fetch, I could add loading spinner, tanstack query for handling remote state etc.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: